stepcut/safe-length/README.md

 That's right!
 3 type errors for the low, low price of $0.00.

-Act now and we'll throw in these free unit tests at no additional cost!
+Act now and we'll throw in [these unit tests](https://github.com/stepcut/safe-length/blob/master/tests/Main.hs) at no additional cost!
 Don't delay!
 Hackage servers are standing by!